 We’re delivering a £450m scheme to modernise the railway in South Wales – the biggest investment in the Welsh network for more than 100 years.

-Timeline of work
+Timeline of signalling upgrade work:

 Summer 2013: Vale of Glamorgan